 “The closest modern cognate is state-sponsored terrorism.
 It shares many attributes, among them a cheap and easy way of weakening your political enemies while nominally remaining at peace and preserving diplomatic relations,” says Burgess.

-While England had been using privateers for a very long time, the Crown had an actual hatred of real pirates, and did seek them out and send them to the gallows (for the most part).
+While England had been using privateers for a very long time, the Crown had an actual hatred of real pirates and did seek them out and send them to the gallows (for the most part).
 The relationship between Colonial statesmen and pirates, however, was more complicated.
 In Colonial America and the Caribbean, governors sometimes found it more profitable—at both their personal bank and their respective territory—to work with actual pirates.

 “Every port was different,” says Selinger.
 In some Colonial areas, merchants were eager to trade with pirates.
-In Port Royal in Jamaica, the quintessential pirate town, there is reference to pirate auctions, where spoils could be bid upon at port.
+In Port Royal in Jamaica, the quintessential pirate town, there is a reference to pirate auctions, where spoils could be bid upon at port.
 In areas with pirate-friendly governors, Selinger says a fee of £100 could be enough to let the pirate roam free, without fear of persecution.

 Pirates like Henry Teach, better known as the infamous Blackbeard, were even involved in high-level politics of North Carolina.
-Another pirate, Captain Tew, obtained a letter of marque under the ruse he was going to fight the French, when in reality he was going to hunt merchants along the Red Sea—and according to Burgess, his investors, including governor of New York Benjamin Fletcher, knew his true intentions.
+Another pirate, Captain Tew, obtained a letter of marque under the ruse he was going to fight the French when in reality he was going to hunt merchants along the Red Sea—and according to Burgess, his investors, including the governor of New York Benjamin Fletcher, knew his true intentions.
 Such an open-faced ruse was probably not uncommon for Colonial governors like Fletcher, since it could be a great way to make some money, however illegal it may be.